amoeba/spark-accelerators-demo/README.md

 ### Running Comet

-Running a Spark Shell w/ comet is very similar to how we ran Gluten.
+Running a Spark Shell w/ Comet is very similar to how we ran Gluten.

 ```sh
 export SPARK_HOME="/path/to/your/spark-3.4.2-bin-hadoop3"